perj/sebase/docs/logging.md

 ## Go

-Options are: `plog.Level.Printf`, `plog.LogDict`, `log.Printf`
+Options are: `plog.Level.Printf`, `plog.LogMsg`, `log.Printf`

 ### `plog.Level.Printf`

 This closely matches the `log_printf` in being easy to use for generic messages.
+However, it's often more useful to use `plog.Level.LogMsg` for more structured logging.

-### `plog.LogDict`
+### `plog.LogMsg`

 Example:

-	plog.LogDict("mymsg", "msg", "my message", "mykey", "myvalue")
+	plog.LogMsg("mymsg", "my message", "mykey", "myvalue")

 Use for structured/tagged logging. `mymsg` is the top level tag.
 Also exists on the levels, then the top level tag is skipped:

-	plog.Debug.LogDict("msg", "my message", "mykey", "myvalue")
+	plog.Debug.LogMsg("my message", "mykey", "myvalue")

-Using the "msg" key with a human readable message is the convention when using level based logging, but can be skipped for custom tags.
+The first argument is a human readable message.
+If you want to skip that you can use LogDict or Log instead.

 There are other options in plog as well, such as `plog.Log` if you wish to log any single value, or `plog.Default.OpenDict` / `OpenList` to open sub contexts.